 Wahweap Lodge presently contains 272 rooms and occupancy is over 90 percent of capacity throughout the peak season.
 Generally 30 to 40 percent of lodge visitors are bus tour passengers.

 Overall visitation to the recreation area has increased steadily since its inception (Figure 4/Table 4).
 Previous planning documents (National Park Service 1982) have predicted a continued moderate growth in visitation (2.5 to 5 percent annually) for the recreation area as a whole.
 Although a planned expansion of facilities at Wahweap should relieve congestion at that locality, the likely result of the trends discussed above should be a ready pool of visitors for a development at Antelope Point.

-Visitation statistics at Antelope Point have not been collected on a formal basis although the area is known to be one of the most heavily used, undeveloped shoreline areas on Lake Powell.
-On a single day in August 1984, an estimated 200 to 300 people were observed in the planning area distributed among more than 30 shoreline sites.
-Periodic winter counts have yielded averages of less than one visitor day during the coldest weather.
-The dominant per recreational activities are shoreline camping in recreational vehicles and campers, boating, off-road vehicle (particularly all-terrain cycles), water-skiing, use swimming, bank fishing, and sunbathing.
+Visitation statistics at Antelope Point have not been collected on a formal basis although the area is known to be one of the most heavily used, undeveloped shoreline areas on Based upon aerial observations over Powell. protracted period, an estimated 200 to 300 people have been observed in the planning area distributed among more than 30 shoreline sites.
+Periodic winter counts have averages of less than one visitor per day during the coldest weather.
+The dominant recreational activities are shoreline camping in recreational vehicles and campers, boating, off-road vehicle use (particularly all-terrain cycles), water-skiing, swimming, bank fishing, and sunbathing.
 Group camping appears to be common during summer.
 Camping along the shoreline is currently limited to 2 weeks' duration under National Park Service regulations.
 No developed camping facilities are available on the site now.

-Recreational usage at Antelope Point is presently unregulated except for law enforcement.
+Recreational usage at Antelope Point is presently unregulated except for occasional law enforcement by Navajo Tribal Police or Rangers.
 This situation has resulted in a relatively high level of environmental impacts.
 Particularly noticeable in some areas is contamination by human waste and trash.
 Negative comments on these factors were frequent during public "scoping," so there is evidently some detraction from the quality of the recreational experience even though usage remains high.